Cape Reinga

-Meeting of the seas
+Geography

 Cape Reinga is generally considered the separation marker between the Tasman Sea to the west and the Pacific Ocean to the east.
 From the lighthouse it is possible to watch the tidal race, as the two seas clash to create unsettled waters just off the coast.
-The Māori refer to this as the meeting of Te Moana-a-Rehua, 'the sea of Rehua' with Te Tai-o-Whitirea, 'the sea of Whitirea', Rehua and Whitirea being a male and a female respectively.
+Māori refer to this as the meeting of Te Moana-a-Rehua, 'the sea of Rehua' with Te Tai-o-Whitirea, 'the sea of Whitirea', Rehua and Whitirea being a male and a female respectively.

 The cape is often mistakenly thought of as being the northernmost point of the North Island, and thus, of mainland New Zealand.
 However, North Cape's Surville Cliffs, 30 km east of Cape Reinga are 3 km further north.
 Another headland just to the west of Cape Reinga is Cape Maria van Diemen, which was named by the Dutch explorer Abel Tasman during his journey in 1642 and thought of by him to be the northernmost point of the newly discovered country he named 'Staten Landt'.

+Access

+Cape Reinga is more than 100 km north of the nearest small town of Kaitaia.
+State Highway 1 extends all the way to the cape, but until 2010 was unsealed gravel road for the last 19 km.
+Suitable vehicles can also travel much of the way via Ninety Mile Beach and Kauaeparāoa Stream / Te Paki Stream stream bed.

+The cape is also the northern terminus of the Te Araroa hiking trail.